 5 – Add Chopped Nuts

 Have you thought about adding chopped nuts to the store-bought frosting?
-This is a great thing to try when you think that the frosting needs more texture.
+This is a great thing to try when you think it needs more texture.

 Most types of store-bought frosting are just smooth and rich.
 They often don’t have texture ingredients such as nuts mixed in.